- Phone number

 Hello, my name is Mark, and I imagine that if you are reading this page you are dealing with some difficult issues.
 The good news is counselling/psychotherapy can help.

 Receiving therapy many years ago transformed my life and set me off an a fantastic journey of healing and self-discovery.
-It can be the same for you too.
+With hard work and dedication, it can be the same for you too.

 Finding the right therapist may be confusing and daunting, but the bottom line is this… the key to successful counselling is the relationship between the client and the counsellor.